nvdla/doc/doc/hw/format.rst

    GWGT.
 Here W is each 4x4x1 of weight cube, G is a 4 x 3 matrix and GT is transpose matrix.

 -  During conversion, a scaling factor may involve.
-Please see section 7.1.4 for reference.
+Please see the Winograd convolution documentation for reference.

 -  The width and height of a kernel should be 4 after conversion.